-Programming by a Märklin Central Unit (e.g. 6021)
+Programming by a Märklin\ Central Unit (e.g. 6021)

 With a Märklin® command station all CVs can be programmed but not read out.
-The decoder can be set to programming mode and then programmed in two ways (a and b. depending on the command station).
+The decoder can be set to programming mode and then programmed in two ways (a and b, depending on the command station).

 - 1a.
 Turn the central unit on and off - 1b.
 Set the central unit to "Motorola old" (6021 DIP 2 = off), switch the control unit off and on - 2a.
 Select the decoders address and turn the light on - 2b.
 Set central unit to "stop" and dial address 80 - 3a.
 With stationery locomotive (speed step 0) switch the direction 5-8 times in a row until the light turns on 3b.
-With stationery locomotive, press and hold the direction switch, set the control unit to "go" and wait approx. - 12 seconds - 4.
+With stationery locomotive, press and hold the direction switch, set the control unit to "go" and wait approx. - 3b.
+With stationery locomotive, press and noid the direction switch, set the control unit to "go" and wait app - 4.
 Enter the number of the CV to be programmed (as for the locomotive address) - 5.
 Operate the direction of travel switch (5a and 5b).
-The rear lighting flashes 4 x quickly (5a only) - 6.
-Enter the desired value for the CV (like the locomotive address) - 7.
+The rear lighting flashes 4 x quickly (5a only) - Enter the desired value for the CV (like the locomotive address) - 7.
 Quickly switch the direction (7a and 7b).
 The rear lamp will blink 4 times slowly (only 7a)